- Top charities

 We seek charities that are "cost-effective" in the sense of changing lives as much as possible for as little money as possible.
-There are many limitations to our cost-effectiveness estimates, and we do not assess charities only – or primarily – based on their cost-effectiveness.
-However, because different approaches to helping people can have extremely different costs – and because we want donors to have some sense of what they're "getting" for their donations – we include cost-effectiveness as one of our criteria for a strong charity.
+There are many limitations to cost-effectiveness estimates, and we do not assess charities only – or primarily – based on their cost-effectiveness.
+However, because different approaches to helping people can have extremely different costs – and because we want donors to have some sense of what they're "getting" for their donations – we include cost-effectiveness estimates for our top charities.

 We feel that the following are important points to keep in mind when considering cost-effectiveness.
 (The rest of this page elaborates on these points.)